jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 ### Numeric Unary Operations

-You can also increment and decrement numbers using the `++` and `--` operators.
+You can also increment or decrement numbers by 1 using the `++` or `--` operator, respectively.
 If the operation is performed on a variable, it assigns the result of the operation to that variable.

 ```js
 10++ //-> 11